rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/fireboltCalls.md

 | sdk | name of the sdk |
 | key | key name of the firebolt data contains method/param/context. |

+Note:
+ - deviceIdentifier should have values like device1, device2 or device3
+ - When device1 passed it will launch the default 3rd party app
+ - Other than device1 passed, launching the app on another devices based on the value associated with device indentifier.

 ### Examples:
 * `Given '3rd party app' registers for the 'Closed Captions Settings' event using the 'Firebolt' API`
 * `Given 'test.test.test' registers for the 'Closed Captions Settings' event using the 'Firebolt' API`